YTread Logo

 top 10 mistakes audiophiles make

+Alright, next up, this is a speaker spike and it's certainly something you should consider using.
+On the other hand, it is not a peak.
+This is an isolation device.
+They are the EVPs of AV Room Service.
+You can check the links below.
 I'm a big fan of these.
-I also like spikes, depending on the situation, the room in which you are working. have tile if you have carpet all of those things are going to determine what is going to be the right tool for the job these guys isoacoustic this is also an isolation device it's like a puck here and has a little bit of give to it so whatever you do noise, anything that vibrates, look, I'm not here to sell you anything, but I would say that you should explore these types of products and you might be surprised at how much better your system can sound as soon as you start playing with the spikes so soon as you start playing with isolation devices so consider spikes consider isolation devices that can safely make a difference without them now when it comes to your listening room something i would consider a lot is room acoustics .
+I like the picks too, depending on the situation of the room you're working on, whether you know hardwood floors or if it has tile, if it has carpet, all of those things will determine what's going to be the right tool for the job, these guys , iso acoustics, this is also an isolation device, it is like a disk here and has a little elasticity. so anything that makes noise, anything that vibrates, look, I'm not here to sell you anything, but I would say you'd better explore these types of products and you'll be surprised at how much better your system can sound as soon as you start playing with it. peaks as soon as you start playing with isolation devices so consider peaks consider isolation devices they sure can make a difference without them now when it comes to your listening room something I would consider a lot is Take into account the acoustics of the room.

 I need to replace something.
-Listen.
-That could be the case.
-That could be the case. because it's been my experience that once I start to dive into new music and explore new music, I hear my system in a whole new light and I appreciate it even more as I start to dive into new music and explore new music, so that its definitely something i would absolutely recommend so one of the biggest mistakes i see over and over again is the speakers are just too close to the walls move them away from the walls i will leave a tutorial below it will be the secrets of Soundstage Revealed I did this in a previous video for Frequency Friday.
+Listen, that could be the case, but what I encourage you to do is buy new music before making that decision because in my experience, once. as I start to dive into new music and explore new music, I hear my system in a whole new light and appreciate it even more as I start to dive into new music and explore new music, so that's certainly something I would absolutely recommend, so That one of the biggest mistakes I see time and time again is that the speakers are simply too close to the walls, move them away from the walls.

-I highly recommend taking the time to see that I'll give you a nifty little trick on how you can get an unbelievably awesome soundstage out of your speakers and it's certainly not hard to do.
-The end result is to move the speakers away from the walls.
-Don't worry about how they look.
-Pay attention to how they sound.
-That is the most important. and in many cases that is the situation for me.
-Now I have three young children and I can't get the speaker six feet across the room, but it's not that hard to get them out and back when I'm done listening, so be prepared. your speakers away from the walls I promise you are in for a treat as soon as you start testing it by experimenting with it you will be amazed at how much better your system will sound now that this one is a bit slippery the truth is many of you may be in a place where they can't hear the speakers before they buy them.
+I have three small children now and I can't leave the speaker six feet from the room, but it's not that hard to take them out and put them back in when I'm done listening, so be prepared.
+Keep your speakers away from walls.
+I promise you will be in for a treat as soon as you start trying it and experimenting with it.
+You'll be surprised at how much better your system will sound now that this is a bit of a slippery slope.
+The truth is that many of you might be in a place where you cannot audition speakers before purchasing them.

 If you have any copyright issue, please Contact